 Under the program, undergraduates are paid by the hour (at least minimum wage, but often higher, depending on the type of work and skills involved).
 Here are several other work-study requirements:

-- No federal work-study student may be paid by commission or fee
+- No federal work-study student may be paid by commission or fee.

-- Your school must pay you directly (unless you ask otherwise) and at least monthly
+- Your school must pay you directly (unless you ask otherwise) and at least monthly.

-- Work-study eligibility requires undergraduates to be enrolled for at least six hours per semester, and graduate students must be enrolled at least three hours
+- Work-study eligibility requires undergraduates to be enrolled for at least six hours per semester, and graduate students must be enrolled at least three hours.

-- Student may not log any more than 39 hours a week in work-study jobs, although 20 hours a week is the recommended workload
+- Student may not log any more than 39 hours a week in work-study jobs, although 20 hours a week is the recommended workload.

 Jobs under the federal work-study program are usually quite school-friendly.
-Work hours are assigned with an eye to the student's class schedule, and the school's financial aid office generally tracks that the amount you earn is consistent with the terms of your financial aid award.
+Work hours are assigned with an eye to the student's class schedule, and the school's financial aid office generally ensures the amount you earn is consistent with the terms of your financial aid award.
 But the ultimate responsibility is still yours.

 Check with the financial aid office at your school for details about getting federal work-study, which would be in your financial aid package if you are eligible.